laozhen/xdxminer/readme.md

 Ensure your console is in developer mode.
 You will need to purchase a developer license from Microsoft.\
 Download the appx file.\
 Navigate to the device portal for your console (displayed in the home screen).\
-Install the appx file by clicking Add in the main page.\
+Install the .msixbundle file by clicking Add in the main page.

-Set the app to Game mode instead of App mode: Scroll down to DuckStation in the listinng, press the Change View button, select View Details, and change App to Game.\
+From the Xbox screen, Set the app to Game mode instead of App mode: Scroll down to DuckStation in the listinng, press the Change View button, select View Details, and change App to Game.\
 Launch the app.
 ![Alt text](./img/xdx_upload_to_xbox.gif "Xbox Series X Developer Mode Web Interface")

 ## PC
 Enable sideloadining in Windows.\
-Download the .msixbundle from release and install it.\
+Download the .msixbundle file from release and install it.\
 You may need to download the .cer certificate file and added to Trusted Person before installing to Windows.\
 Download and install Dependency packages if any dependency package is missing.\